Consuming yogurt with probiotics is not only delicious, but also has some surprising health benefits, thanks to clever microorganisms

 - Lessen the severity of Inflammatory Bowel Syndrome (IBS)

 - Reduce sick days associated with flu and colds

 - Cut the risk for stomach ulcers

-- Yogurt made from raw milk is considered one of nature’s most complete form of food
+- Yogurt made from raw milk is superior

 - Promotes weight loss

 During the last five years, almost 1000 new yogurt products have hit store shelves.
 How can you make sure you make wise choices?